 Scott became a board member in 2012; he serves on the Academic Affairs and Physical Facilities committees.
 Scott is a graduate of Indiana University, where he earned a bachelor’s degree in political science, and Indiana University School of Medicine, where he earned a medical degree.
 While pursuing a path of specialization in orthopaedics, Scott completed his residency at Eastern Virginia Graduate School of Medicine and sports medicine fellowship at the University of Cincinnati School of Medicine-Mercy Hospital.
 Scott is currently employed with OrthoIndy as an orthopedic surgeon.
 In his spare time, he enjoys serving as Franklin College’s team physician and medical director.
 He is also team physician for Indian Creek High School and assists area high school athletic programs in their sports medicine needs.
 He served a four-year term on the Center Grove Community School Corp.
 Board, serving as president in 2010.
 His hobbies include playing golf and watching sports.
-He resides in Greenwood, Ind.
+He resides in Greenwood, Indiana.

 Daniel P. Hann

 Daniel P. Hann became a board member in 2013; he serves on the Academic Affairs and Development committees.
 Daniel holds a bachelor’s degree in economics from California State University – Fullerton, a master’s of science degree in economics from the University of Illinois and a juris doctor from Indiana University.
 Daniel is senior vice president of business development for Biomet, Inc., and its subsidiaries that design, manufacture and market advanced medical technologies for the treatment of arthritis, joint and spine-related injuries and facial reconstruction.
 He is involved in community service through Riley Children’s Foundation and the Dane A. and Mary Louise Miller Foundation.
-He resides in Leesburg, Ind.
+He resides in Leesburg, Indiana.

 Mark J. Harrison